-- a) An Asset-liability committee (ALCO), comprising Sanlam Life employees with actuarial, investment and client solution backgrounds, oversees the investment policy for the various smoothed bonus portfolios. - b) The aim is to find the optimum balance between attractive investment returns and stable investment returns, given the need to meet smoothed benefits and to support the granting of stable bonus rates in line with the product design. - c) Policyholders' funds are managed separately from shareholders' funds. - d) The requirements for the investment management of each portfolio are set out in investment guidelines, with a view to managing risk through: - limits on exposure to volatile assets; - limiting credit risk to investment grade or higher rated debt instruments.
+- a) An Asset-liability committee (ALCO), comprising Sanlam Life employees with actuarial, investment and client solution backgrounds, oversees the investment policy for the various smoothed bonus portfolios. - b) The aim is to find the optimum balance between attractive investment returns and stable investment returns, given the need to meet smoothed benefits and to support the granting of stable bonus rates in line with the product design. - c) Policyholders' funds are managed separately from shareholders' funds. - d) The requirements for the investment management of each portfolio are set out in investment guidelines, with a view to managing risk through: - limits on exposure to volatile assets; - Ilimiting credit risk to investment grade or higher rated debt instruments.
 Adequate diversification is also ensured by setting limits for any single counter party.
-There is no limit on exposure to the RSA government, since this is considered risk free; - limits on asset concentration particularly with regard to strategic investments and Sanlam Limited shares.
-The exposure of policyholders' portfolios to these investments is based on portfolio investment considerations and is restricted with reference to a specific counter party's weight in the benchmark portfolio;
+There is no limit on exposure to the RSA government, since this is considered risk free; - Ilimits on asset concentration particularly with regard to strategic investments and Sanlam Limited shares.
+The exposure of policyholders' portfolios to these investments is based on portfolio investment considerations and is restricted with reference to a specific counter party's weight in the benchmark portfolio; - 2 limits on exposure to certain types of assets, such as assets that cannot be easily liquidated and unlisted equities; and

-- limits on exposure to certain types of assets, such as assets that cannot be easily liquidated and unlisted equities; and - compliance with regulatory constraints. - e) The guidelines contain benchmarks for the performance measurement of each asset class and limits on deviations from these benchmarks to help manage returns on portfolios. - f) Feedback on the investment policy, its implementation and the performance of the smoothed bonus portfolios is provided regularly to the Asset Liability Committee (ALCO) and the Sanlam Life Board. - g) Some portfolios may invest in one or more of the managed asset classes in order to improve the diversification of these portfolios.
+- ompliance with regulatory constraints. - e) The guidelines contain benchmarks for the performance measurement of each asset class and limits on deviations from these benchmarks to help manage returns on portfolios. - f) Feedback on the investment policy, its implementation and the performance of the smoothed bonus portfolios is provided regularly to the Asset Liability Committee (ALCO) and the Sanlam Life Board. - g) Some portfolios may invest in one or more of the managed asset classes in order to improve the diversification of these portfolios.
 Managed asset classes include, amongst others: hedge funds, exchange traded funds, property investments, private equity investments, derivatives, credit conduits, etc. The managers of these managed asset classes, which may include companies within the Sanlam Group, deduct their management fees and expenses directly from the investment returns.
-These deductions are in addition to the charges contained in the actuarial basis. - h) Derivative instruments may be utilised: - to hedge the portfolio against unforeseen circumstances; - · for strategic and tactical asset allocation; and - to take advantage of anomalies or inefficiencies in the derivative market pricing in order to enhance returns.
+These deductions are in addition to the charges contained in the actuarial basis. - h) Derivative instruments may be utilised for the following reasons: - Efficient portfolio management and/or supplement buy and sell strategies; - Reducing investment risk and or to hedge capital assets; - O Cash flow management and or change the exposure to an asset class; and - O Portable alpha investment strategies that require gaining exposure to a particular market index